 Use server-side sessions if you need to store large amounts of user state and you're already running Duende IdentityServer.
 It's the most complete solution and adds session management capabilities (you can revoke sessions, query active sessions, and enforce inactivity timeouts).

-Use claim filtering if the problem is too many claims, and you can refactor how your application loads permissions.
-This is the correct architectural fix, and it benefits every part of your system — smaller tokens, faster validation, less network overhead.
+Use configuration-based claim filtering (Fix #7) if the problem is too many claims.
+Define which claims each scope needs, and let the default profile service handle the filtering.
+This is the correct architectural fix for most scenarios, and it benefits every part of your system — smaller tokens, faster validation, less network overhead.

 Use chunked cookies as a tactical fix when you need to unblock users immediately and can't do a larger refactor right now.
 It's a valid interim solution.

-Most production systems end up with a combination: filtered claims in the token, server-side sessions for the IdentityServer, and careful scope configuration on clients so they only request the claims they actually need.
+Most production systems end up with a combination: filtered claims in the token via scope configuration, server-side sessions for the IdentityServer, and careful scope configuration on clients so they only request the claims they actually need.

 The 4 KB browser cookie limit has been there since the early days of the web.
 It's not going anywhere.
 Building around it is just part of shipping reliable authentication at scale.